yoshida-lab/XenonPy/docs/source/features.rst

 Transfer learning
 -----------------

-Transfer learning is an increasingly popular framework in machine learning that covers a broad range of methodologies for which a model trained for one task is re-purposed to another related task [4]_ [5]_.
+Transfer learning has become one of the basic techniques in machine learning that covers a broad range of algorithms for which a model trained for one task is re-purposed to another related task [4]_ [5]_.
-In general, the need for transfer learning occurs when there is a limited supply of training data, but there are many other promising applications in materials science as described in [6]_ [7]_.
+In general, the need of transfer learning occurs when there is a limited supply of training data for a specific task, yet data supply for related task is sufficient.
+This situation occurs in many materials science applications as described in [6]_ [7]_.

 XenonPy offers a simple-to-use toolchain to seamlessly perform transfer learning with the given pre-trained models.
 Given a target property, by using the transfer learning module of XenonPy, a source model can be treated as a generator of machine learning acquired descriptors, so-called the neural descriptors, as demonstrated in [3]_.

-See tutorials at :doc:`tutorials/6-transfer_learning` for learning how to do the frozen feature transfer learning in XenonPy.
+See tutorial at :doc:`tutorials/6-transfer_learning` to learn how to perform frozen feature transfer learning in XenonPy.

 Access https://github.com/yoshida-lab/XenonPy/blob/master/samples/transfer_learning.ipynb to get a runnable script.